-All of the Group's loans and other receivables have been reviewed for indications of impairment.
+All of the Group's loans and other receivables have been reviewed for impairment.
 Certain receivables were found to be impaired and adequate amount of allowance for impairment were recognized accordingly.
 All partially secured receivables were deemed not impaired because these are substantially collected subsequent to the reporting periods.

-A reconciliation of the allowance for impairment of loans and other receivables at the beginning and end of 2023 and 2022 is shown in the below.
+A reconciliation of the allowance for impairment of loans and other receivables at the beginning and end of 2024 and 2023 is shown in below.